Isivile23/Data-Analytics-Week-1/Module 2.md

 * A binary relationship connects two entities.
 * A ternary relationship connects two entities.
 * Binary relationships are the most easy to explore, whereas unary and ternary are comparatively complex and rare.

+### Relational Databases

+* Relational databases are a piece of software that let you make an operational system out of an ERD.
+* You start with a relational model and create a physical design.
+* Relational entities correspond to database tables, and entity attributes correspond to table column.

+  Benefifs of Relational Databases:

+  * Consistency
+  * Security
+  * Case of Backup